The Dulcimer Player: the artwork that inspired the family saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-In chapter two of The Bird that Sang in Color, Donna sees Vincent playing a dulcimer in his room while listening to one of his favorite bands, The Incredible String Band.
-Several years later, she sees the above picture in the sketchbook of his
+In Chapter Two of The Bird That Sang in Color, Donna watches Vincent playing a dulcimer in his room while listening to one of his favorite bands, The Incredible String Band.
+The instrument’s delicate, intricate tones mirror Vincent’s own

 Read more